An easy and spicy and delicious Masoor Dal made with spices and toasted garlic for an easy and nutritious weeknight dinner.

 - In a skillet, toast the cumin and coriander seeds for 3-4 minutes until fragrant.
 Remove to the blender.

-- Then toast the garlic in the skillet until it starts getting brown spots.
+- Toast the garlic in the skillet until it starts getting brown spots.
 Also add to blender along with the tomatoes.

 - Blend until smooth.